Anna E. Hall: Monrovia, Liberia

 Anna finally got the chance to seek out on her journey when she moved to Monrovia, Liberia in December 1906.
 She was first appointed to teach the Kru people or the Kroo people who are a West African ethnic group known for their outstanding skills in navigating and sailing along the Atlantic.
 She edited a small booklet in the Kroo dialect containing the Lord's Prayer, Apostles' Creed, the Doxology, the Ten Commandments and 24 of the most familiar Christian hymns.
 Her 300 plus conversions were all received in the church by the bishop, the president of the College of West Africa and the American Consul.

 Garraway Mission

 In her second year Miss Hall was appointed to the southern part of the Republic, Garraway, to be the successor of the director of the Julia A. Stewart Memorial Girls' Home and School.
-Miss Agnes McAllister, the caucasian director, died from African fever and Miss Hall was appointed to replace her and she did just that for the next 24 years of her career.
-She became a pillar to the community and served as a teacher, dentist, farmer, doctor and so much more to the people of Garraway.
-Although she was very well known by high church officials, college presidents, presidents and heads of state, Anna, lived a very humble lifestyle.
+Miss Agnes McAllister, the Caucasian director, died from African fever, and Miss Hall was appointed to replace her for the next 24 years of her career.
+She served her community as a teacher, dentist, farmer, doctor and more to the people of Garraway.
+Although she was well known by high church officials, college presidents, presidents and heads of state, Anna lived a very humble lifestyle.